-Year to year, Airstream’s offering of towable travel trailers changes.
+Year to year, Airstream’s offering of towable travel trailers evolves.
 New models are introduced, and sometimes models are retired.
-Currently, Airstream offers eight lines of towable travel trailers – from 33-foot residential-style double-axle travel trailers to lightweight, single-axle travel trailers.
-While the exterior design of the iconic “silver bullet” riveted aluminum Airstream doesn’t change much from model to model, the interior of each Airstream reflects unique choices about décor, layout, and amenities.
+As of June 2022, we offer eight towable travel trailer models – from 33-foot residential-style double-axle travel trailers to lightweight, single-axle RVs.
+While the exterior design of the iconic “Silver Bullet” riveted aluminum shell doesn’t change much from model to model, the interior of each Airstream reflects unique choices about décor, layout, and amenities.

-Things to consider when choosing an Airstream model:
+Questions to ask yourself when choosing an Airstream model:

 - What’s your preferred interior style?

 - What kind of amenities are you looking for?

 - Are you interested in the rear hatch?

 - What’s your vehicle's maximum towing capacity or what vehicle do you need to safely tow the Airstream?

 - Where and when are you looking to travel?